open-sauced/docs/docs/community/100-days-of-oss.md

 ## Why Join the #100DaysOfOSS Challenge?

-1. **Skill Enhancement**: By working on real-world projects, you'll gain practical experience and exposure to different projects, documentation, communities, programming languages, frameworks, and tools.
+1. **Skill enhancement**: By working on real-world projects, you'll gain practical experience and exposure to different projects, documentation, communities, programming languages, frameworks, and tools.
 You'll also learn from experienced developers, receive feedback on your code, and improve your problem-solving abilities.

-2. **Collaboration and Networking**: You'll have the opportunity to work alongside other contributors, collaborate on shared goals, and build professional relationships.
+2. **Collaboration and networking**: You'll have the opportunity to work alongside other contributors, collaborate on shared goals, and build professional relationships.
 This experience can lead to networking opportunities, mentorship, and exposure to diverse perspectives in tech.

-3. **Resume and Portfolio Boost**: Experience in open source demonstrates your ability to work in a team, follow best practices, and contribute to larger codebases.
+3. **Resume and portfolio boost**: Experience in open source demonstrates your ability to work in a team, follow best practices, and contribute to larger codebases.
 Open source contributions are tangible evidence of your skills, commitment, and ability to grow.

-4. **Learning from Peers**: By examining the codebase, participating in discussions, engaging in the community, and reviewing pull requests, contributors can gain insights into different approaches to community, projects, coding styles, architecture patterns, and software development best practices, accelerating a developer's learning curve.
+4. **Learning from peers**: By examining the codebase, participating in discussions, engaging in the community, and reviewing pull requests, contributors can gain insights into different approaches to community, projects, coding styles, architecture patterns, and software development best practices, accelerating a developer's learning curve.

-5. **Making a Positive Impact**: Your contributions benefit other contributors who rely on these projects, fostering a sense of fulfillment and giving back to the community.
+5. **Making a positive impact**: Your contributions benefit other contributors who rely on these projects, fostering a sense of fulfillment and giving back to the community.

 ### Weekly Office Hours